 Emma is also an in demand commercials director and her reel includes spots for Speech & Language UK, Dove, Ecover, Lovehoney, Barclays and many more.
 Her work is recognised for its nuanced performances and trademark heartbreak/humour combo.

 Recent projects include short film ‘RUN’ which stars EastEnder’s Maddy Hill and is produced by Dominic Minghella’s Island Pictures.
 It premiered at London Short Film Festival and played widely including Raindance, Underwire and MANIFF.
 It was nominated for Best International Short at Oscar qualifier Flickerfest (Australia) and Schlingel Filmfestival (Germany).
 ‘RUN’ is available to view in full on Director's Notes.

 YA short 'JACKSON' screened at Underwire, Hollyshorts, IndieCork and festivals around the globe.
 It was nominated for Best Short Film at BUFF Malmö, Sweden and Best Actress at Underwire.

-Previously Emma wrote and directed coming of age micro short ‘LIT’, which won the Raindance Film Festival One Minute Heartache competition and was awarded Main Prize in Depict at Encounters Film Festival by a jury including Sorcha Bacon and Rachel Morrison ASC.
+Previously, she wrote and directed coming of age micro short ‘LIT’, which won both the Raindance Film Festival ‘One Minute Heartache’ competition and Main Prize at Depict at Encounters Film Festival where it was selected by a jury including Sorcha Bacon and Rachel Morrison ASC.

-"(A) clever take on the genre... turning a story that could have just been about romance into one that focused first and foremost on female friendship."
+"(A) clever take on the genre... turning a story that could have just been about romance into one that focused first and foremost on female friendship.”
+(Harper’s Bazaar)